Cue Cards Samples with band 8 answers

 I am glad that this topic is only about participating in a competition rather than winning one because if it was about winning, it would be really difficult for me to pick one since I have hardly won any major competition in my life.

-However, talking about participating in a competition, I took part in one about 7 years ago from now when I still was a high school student.
+However, talking about participating in a competition, I took part in one about 5 years ago when I was a high school student.
 It was the time of the annual sporting event, and I took part in a friendly volleyball match.
 I learned about it first from a school friend and then a school notice announced this competition.

-By the way, volleyball was the only sport that I enjoyed playing back then.
+By the way, volleyball was the only sport I enjoyed playing back then.
 However, needless to say, I wasn’t very good at playing volleyball even though I enjoyed playing it a lot.
 So, I started to do a little practising and jogging early in the morning to increase my fitness level.
-On the sports day, the game started between the two teams which included both the senior and junior students of my school in both the teams.
-The first 4 sets of the game were drawn, but the final set was really competitive as both teams tried their best to score points.
+On the sports day, the game began between the two teams which included both the senior and junior students of my school in both the teams.
+The first 4 sets of the competition were drawn, but the final set was really competitive as both teams tried their best to score points.
 I also tried my best to play as skillfully as I could.
-Despite our best effort, my opponent team won.
+Despite our best efforts, our opponent team won.

 As for the prizes, the winning team members each got a medal, certificate and prize money of about 1000 in our local currency.